A little bit about me,

 The service went well and I was so proud to have been a part of it, I was able to say the things that other friends and family members wanted to - but couldn't.

-From that funeral back in 1998 I went on to speak at every family funeral since and it got me thinking - what a rewarding job it would be to be a part of such an important part of someone's farewell.
+From that funeral back in 1998 I went on to speak at every family funeral since and it got me thinking - what a rewarding job it would be to be be involved in such an important part of someone's farewell.